HumanoidAgents/HumanoidAgents/README.md

 3. ```--end_date``` refers to the (inclusive) end date  of the interested date range.
 The format is YYYY-MM-DD e.g. 2023-01-04

 4. ```--condition``` as noted in the paper, we can adjust the starting condition of all agents (in terms of their basic needs, emotion and closeness to others).
 You can use this to specify a condition (e.g. health) for all agents to be 0.
 See the list of accepted arguments on argparse

+5. (NEW) ```--llm```  refers to the Large Language Model you would to use.
+Choose between ```openai``` for ChatGPT-3.5-turbo for LLM and Ada-v2 for embedding respectively and ```local``` (default) for a locally hosted LLM (such as Mistral 7B, Mixtral or any LlaMA models) and a local embedding model (such as sentence-transformers/all-MiniLM-L6-v2).
+Please note that the openai option charges to yout OpenAI account.
+For ```local```, you would also need to start a OpenAI-compatible server.
+There are many ways to do this but we recommend [LM Studio](https://lmstudio.ai/), a no-code solution equipped with a GUI, as a first attempt to do this.

 ## Customizing locations and specific agents